jqhoogland/rationalia-starter/LW/Concepts/Road To AI Safety Excellence.md

 When it comes to motivation, nothing beats the physical presence of people that share your goal.
 A clear and well-polished path is one major thing, social reinforcement is another.
 Some local study groups already exist, but there is no way for outsiders to find them.
 RAISE seems like a most natural place to index study groups and facilitate hosting them.
 You can see and edit the current list here: [https://bit.ly/AISafetyLocalGroups](https://bit.ly/AISafetyLocalGroups).

-## Course prerequisites & target audience
+## Course Prerequisites & Target Audience

 While the project originally targeted any student, it was decided that it will target those that are philosophically aligned first.
 The next step could be to persuade academics to model a course after this one, so that we will reach a broader audience too.